la2050/archive/_projects/2015/leaders-readers-bringing-much-needed-books-to-children-in-lausd-beyond.md

   to fill the budget gap that LAUSD faces.
 project_image: 'https://img.youtube.com/vi/OKuHAUhFKxk/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/OKuHAUhFKxk'
-'In one to three sentences, please describe your proposal.': >- M+B’s LEADERS+READERS program is designed to encourage student volunteers in the Los Angeles community to organize book drives benefiting another Los Angeles based “sister” school.
-The goal of every Leaders + Readers book drive is to flood underserved Los Angeles schools with the books needed to support learning and academic excellence AND allow students to gain experience with leadership and community service.
-L+R is leveraging our community’s resources to fill the budget gap that LAUSD faces.
 Where will you be working?:
   - County of Los Angeles
   - City of Los Angeles